-I am a doctoral student in Library and Information Science, at the Graduate School of Library and Information Science (GSLIS) at the University of Illinois at Urbana-Champaign.
-My area of focus is Educational Informatics.
+I am a doctoral candidate in Library and Information Science, at the School of Information Sciences (iSchool) at the University of Illinois at Urbana-Champaign.
+My area of focus, in which I took my disciplinary Field Exam, is Educational Informatics.

 I work as a Research Assistant with the University of Illinois’s Data Analytics Team, documenting, cleaning, and analyzing the University of Illinois’s Coursera data.
 Information about our research is available at MOOCs@Illinois.
 For a direct link to the documentation I have created, visit our Coursera data documentation wiki.